IPv4: Packet structure

 An IP packet consists of a header section and a data section.
 An IP packet has no data checksum or any other footer after the data section.

-Typically the link layer encapsulates IP packets in frames with a CRC footer that detects most errors, many transport-layer protocols carried by IP also have their own error checking.
+Typically the link layer encapsulates IP packets in frames with a CRC footer that detects most errors.
+Many transport-layer protocols carried by IP also have their own error checking.

 Header

 The IPv4 packet header consists of 14 fields, of which 13 are required.
 The 14th field is optional and aptly named: options.
 The fields in the header are packed with the most significant byte first (network byte order), and for the diagram and discussion, the most significant bits are considered to come first (MSB 0 bit numbering).
 The most significant bit is numbered 0, so the version field is actually found in the four most significant bits of the first byte, for example.

-The first header field in an IP packet is the four-bit version field.
-For IPv4, this is always equal to 4.

-The IPv4 header is variable in size due to the optional 14th field (options).
-The IHL field contains the size of the IPv4 header; it has 4 bits that specify the number of 32-bit words in the header.
-The minimum value for this field is 5, which indicates a length of 5 × 32 bits = 160 bits = 20 bytes.
-As a 4-bit field, the maximum value is 15; this means that the maximum size of the IPv4 header is 15 × 32 bits = 480 bits = 60 bytes.